 To help clarify the scope and nature of our engagement in the planning system we have also prepared the following position statements:

 We are continually working to improve the guidance we provide to our customers.
-If you are unable to find the guidance you need then please contact your local SEPA planning team.
+If you are unable to find the guidance you need then please use our online form to contact us.